Man's semi-formal court robe (jifu)

-Silk satin-weave ground with silk, gilt paper strip and metallic gold-wrapped thread discontinuous supplementary patterning wefts tied down with supplementary warps in twill-weave
+Silk satin-weave ground with silk, metallic gold wrapped thread and gilt paper strip discontinuous supplementary patterning wefts tied down with supplementary warps in twill-weave, metal buttons

 Not On View

-Man’s semi-formal court robe (jifu) with horse-shoe cuffs and side opening with round metal buttons and a design of waves and mountains across the bottom, above which are five-clawed dragons, clouds, scrolls, coral, coins, Artemisia leaf and wheel of law woven in various shades of blue, green, red, pink, yellow, violet and white silk and gold metallic thread and gilt paper strip discontinuous supplementary patterning wefts on a light green silk satin ground; lined with pink plain-weave silk.
+Man’s semi-formal court robe (jifu) with horse-hoof cuffs and side opening with round metal buttons and design of waves and mountains across the bottom, above which are five-clawed dragons holding a jewel and clouds woven in various shades of violet, blue, green, yellow, brown, red and white silk and gold metallic thread and gilt paper strip discontinuous supplementary patterning wefts on a light green silk satin ground; lined with pink plain-weave silk.
 See note on 02.48.

 1902, Yamanaka and Co., Boston; sold by Yamanaka to the MFA for $2650 [see note 1].
 (Accession Date: April 17, 1902)